LAST UPDATED 9/6/18

 Distribute a fine layer of it around cracks and corners of your home.
 The powder, made from fossils, cuts a spider up when it walks across it, which eventually kills it.

 Use natural oils and vinegar, or drive them nuts with… nuts!

 Spiders despise the smell of peppermint, tea-tree, citrus, and eucalyptus oil.
 Fill a standard spray bottle with water and mix in 15 to 20 drops of the essential oil of your choice.
 Spray down all the cracks and corners of your house.
 If that doesn’t work, select the more aggressive approach of spritzing the offending spider with vinegar.
 Chestnuts, walnuts, and the fruit of the Osage orange trees are said to deter spiders.
 Place a few horse chestnuts in each corner of the house and in any area of the house where you frequently run across spiders.

 If you have a large number of spiders in your home or are experiencing a spider infestation at home, you may want to contact a professional pest control service.
 Large numbers of indoor house spiders may indicate the presence of other pests that the spiders prey on.
 It is best to contact your local pest control professional for a consultation, especially if the spider infestation that you are dealing with could be poisonous.
-If you think you have a spider infestation, contact Any Pest, Inc. today!
+If you think you have a spider infestation, contact Lookout Pest Control, formerly Any Pest Inc., today!
 We have the knowledge and experience to treat a spider infestation correctly.
 We offer pest control plans starting at just $25 a month.
 Call today for a free pest control consultation, or click here to sign up online for a free pest control inspection.

 Spider Infestation: How to Stop Spiders From Taking Over Your Home in Kennesaw, GA and beyond!